Hello everybody! I’d like to welcome you all to my Playroom and invite you to come and play! 🙂

 This is a blog devoted to promoting happiness and natural living for young children, their carers and families.
 Maybe you are pregnant, or are a parent, step-parent, grandparent, auntie or uncle.
 Or perhaps, like me, you’re a nanny or childminder.
 Or you might be a foster carer or have one or more adopted children.
 Whatever your type of family, whether you’re a home-schooler, nursery or primary teacher, if you have just one child or a whole brood or class to care for, my hope is that you will enjoy browsing through my blog and find some new and interesting ideas on these pages to inspire you and your children.

 I like to work with children in a slightly different way.
-Rather than always being the leader, I like to often follow, watch and listen to them.
+Rather than always being the leader, I see my role as facilitator for their explorations of the world.
+I like to often follow and listen to them, joining them in their play, helping develop their interests and affirming their discoveries.
 I love to learn from them about how they see life.
-It makes my life more wondrous, fun and adventurous.
+It makes my life more wondrous, fun and adventurous!

 I like to take all the time in the world.
 Time is irrelevant to a child.
 Time limits are a nuisance and get in the way of real exploring and discovery.
 It takes as long as it takes.